 Consumer behavior and marketing

-A key aspect in marketing
+A key aspect of marketing

 With a point of view shift from production and sales to marketing, businesses are practically turned upside down from what used to be an industrial way of doing things.
-Today, many successful businesses take consumer behavior as a starting point to operate.
+Today, many successful companies take consumer behavior as a starting point to operate.
 Having a customer-centric view means they don’t produce only what they can, but it means making products and services people want.
 This constant focus on the consumer is at the heart of creating lasting value.
-Today, there is usually more than one touchpoint when a future customer chooses your products and services, or the ones you recommend.
+Today, there is usually more than one touchpoint when a future customer chooses your products and services or the ones you recommend.

-Digital impacts your life
+Digital impacts your life.

 The rise of the global citizen

-User personas are useful
+User personas are helpful.

-Motivation is a big player
+Motivation is a big player.

 A constant reevaluation

 The more you understand your customer, the more you can fulfill their needs and the happier they will be with their purchases.
 You should be aware that the market is constantly changing, and by considering the external and internal forces related to your audience, you can analyze if your market is evergreen; that is, there is always demand for your offers.
 Perhaps if the purchase history of your target audience is seasonal, that could be a strong indicator that they will follow the pattern.
 Are you selling business to business or business to consumer?
 The more you understand your customer, the better your business will be.